cardboard-iguana/cardboard-iguana.com/log/2022-04-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Getting More Details

-* `-d` — Generate debugging output; use `-dd` for even more.
+* `-d` - Generate debugging output; use `-dd` for even more.
 This is essentially an additional verbosity leve, such that `-v` < `-vv` < `-d` < `-dd`.
-* `--reason` — Show the reason that nmap made a particular identification.
+* `--reason` - Show the reason that nmap made a particular identification.
 Kinda fun.

 ### Summary of Nmap Advanced Port Scans

-* `--source-port` — Specify the source port for a scan. possibly useful to evade some firewall rules?
+* `--source-port` - Specify the source port for a scan. possibly useful to evade some firewall rules?

 ### Service Detection

-* `-sV` — Service detection scan.
+* `-sV` - Service detection scan.
 The same as `-sT` (because a full TCP connection is required to gather the necessary information), but probes listening services for additional information.
-* `--version-intensity` — Determine how much service information to collect (and thus how noisy the associated probes will be) with `-sV`.
-Ranges from 0 – 9; `--version-light` is equivalent to 2, `--version-all` is equivalent to 9.
+* `--version-intensity` - Determine how much service information to collect (and thus how noisy the associated probes will be) with `-sV`.
+Ranges from 0 - 9; `--version-light` is equivalent to 2, `--version-all` is equivalent to 9.

 ### OS Detection and Traceroute

-* `-O` — OS detection.
+* `-O` - OS detection.
 Generally requires at least one open and one closed port to be detected, and results will be distorted if the target is virtualized.
 The OS type is much more reliably detected than the OS version.
-* `--traceroute` — Perform a traceroute between the attacker and target systems.
-Note that nmap’s traceroute works in the opposite fashion (high TTL to low TTL) than traceroute/tracert.
+* `--traceroute` - Perform a traceroute between the attacker and target systems.
+Note that nmap's traceroute works in the opposite fashion (high TTL to low TTL) than traceroute/tracert.
 Note that most routers will not send ICMP TTL exceeded packets, and will thus show up as `*`.

 ### Nmap Scripting Engine (NSE)

-* `-sC` — Run all default scripts (as applicable).
+* `-sC` - Run all default scripts (as applicable).
-* `--script` — Run specified scripts, or all scripts in a specified category (as applicable).
+* `--script` - Run specified scripts, or all scripts in a specified category (as applicable).
 Also accepts wildcard matches (e.g., `ftp*`).

 Nmap script categories: